jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/pilots.rst

 A tank that wants to be attacker, and good at neither.
 Can't learn Duel, Switch or Guide.
 Joins with :ref:`Bobby <front_mission_pilot_bobby_hopkins>`.

 In the last stage everyone can join the fight so you may want to train him a little.
+If you want to train him as Melee, then you need to take First instead of Double, as First is basically required for late game Melee.

 Somehow, he has 5 skill slots but can only learn skill 3 times.
 Probably an oversight for the designer.
-From the skill slot and number of short skill thresholds, he was initially designed to have more short skills.
+From the skill slot and number of short skill thresholds, he was initially designed to have more Short skills.

 ------------------------------
 Yang Yeehin